BhavyaCodes/portfolio/README.md

 Built by <a href="https://github.com/BhavyaCodes">@BhavyaCodes</a> for his own portfolio. **Copyright (c) 2021 by Bhavya Tomar**.
 You are allowed to use this webpage for both personal and commercial use, but **NOT** to claim it as your own design. **A credit to the original author, Bhavya Tomar, is a must!**

+I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
+It's always disheartening whenever I find that someone has copied my site without giving me credit.
+I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
+All I ask of you all is to not claim this effort as your own.

 <!-- # TypeScript Next.js example

 This is a really simple project that shows the usage of Next.js with TypeScript.